Skip to content

 FieldRequiredDescription

-toolsNoComma-separated list of allowed tools (inherits all if omitted)
+toolsNoComma-separated allowlist of tools (inherits all if omitted)

 ---